-I want to make an all inclusive children’s book about pirates, that features diversity in gender, sexuality and ethnicity.
+I made an all inclusive children’s book about pirates, that features diversity in gender, sexuality and ethnicity.
 It is going to be a fairytale love story between the coolest pirate captain ever and a sea goddess.

 I have detailed the entire creation process within these three subtopics.